crystalcommerce/cc-cli/README.md

 To choose columns/json keys to display:

-  Display the available 'key-chains' for a given command.
+  Display the available columns for a given command.
 Say for example `$ cc-cli catalog products`:

-    $ cc-cli catalog products --keychains
+    $ cc-cli catalog products --available-cols

-    available key-chains
+    available columns
     ====================
     id
     name